cca/equella_cli/readme.md

 Command line interface to the EQUELLA REST APIs.

-**WARNING** very much beta, use at your risk.
+**WARNING** very much beta, use at your own risk.
 In particular, `PUT` and `POST` requests don't yet lock the resources they're editing.
 Pretty usable for `GET`ting information, though.

 ## Setup